outdreamer/build-a-cure/docs/tasks/new_solution_automation_workflows.md

         - for an interface query analyzing the power & cost/benefit of a structure to determine useful structures or solution solutions or solutions, the interactions of power & cost/benefit structures would need to be derived to guide the interface query design
           - an example interaction rule would be:
             - 'identify the structures with power in the problem system & assign them as benefits & assign responsibilities associated with power as costs, to find solutions that maximize the benefit/cost ratio'
-          - this rule applies the rules implied by the cost/benefit structure and the definition of power, in a way that connects a problem with a solution
+          - this rule applies the rules implied by the cost/benefit structure and the definition of power, in a way that fulfills the 'connect a problem/solution' problem-solving intent
-          - this rule is not specific to the problem, but acts as a guide for the interface query applying these structures to 'connect the problem/solution' (a problem-solving intent of various solution automation workflows)
+          - this rule is not specific to the problem, but is a workflow acting as a guide for the interface query applying these structures to 'connect a problem/solution' (a problem-solving intent of various solution automation workflows)
-        - this process is applied specifically to structures that are useful for capturing a high ratio of variation, and applies solution automation workflows to integrate them with problem/solution structures to filter out less optimal interface queries implementing the workflow generated from these interaction rules
+        - workflow fit: this process is applied specifically to structures that are useful for capturing a high ratio of variation, and applies solution automation workflows to integrate them with problem/solution structures to filter out less optimal interface queries implementing the workflow generated from these interaction rules

     - apply the cause of (reasons for) variable interactions to derive alternate probable structures of variable interactions to filter the solution space & integrate as valid alternates until any are ruled out by additional info or interface applications
       - example: